Just a few of the many reasons to invest in Malaga Real Estate …

 A firm favourite with British holidaymakers is Fuengirola.
 This would be ideal for investing in holiday rentals.
 It’s perfect for family holidays and ideally situated between Malaga and Marbella with lovely beaches, attractions, great transport links and a historic castle.

 The average Fuengirola property costs €205,000 which is lower than the average in Spain (€224,000).
 You will be able to achieve a good rental income especially at Easter and during the summer months.
 Long-term rentals are always in demand in this area.

 Another excellent place to invest, just away from the hustle and bustle of the coast, is in the pretty ‘white village’ of Mijas.
-It’s a traditional Andalusian village, that maintains its original character and is very cosmopolitan and popular with British expats and holidaymakers.
-Property prices reflect its popularity with an average home fetching €261,000 although you can buy a two-bed property for an average of €156,000.
-Both holiday rentals and long term rentals are highly sought after in this area.
+It’s a traditional Andalusian village, that maintains its original character and is very cosmopolitan.
+It is popular with British expats and holidaymakers.
+Property prices reflect its popularity.
+The average home fetches €261,000 although you can buy a two-bed property for an average of €156,000.
+Both holiday rentals and long-term rentals are highly sought after in this area.